-Slovakia has another wine with the Protected Designation of Origin (PDO) label.
+Slovakia has another product with the Protected Designation of Origin (PDO) label.
 The European Commission approved on December 15 Slovakia’s application for protecting the name ‘Skalický Rubín’.
-Now Slovakia has 21 wines on the EU’s list of specialities.
+Now Slovakia has 21 products on the EU’s list of specialities.
 The name Skalický Rubín is a compound name consisting of the geographical name Skalický and the additional term rubín (ruby), referring to the colour of the wine.

 “The wine is characterised by its full flavour, a high tannin content and its colour, which provides the wine with its historic name,” the European Commission writes on its website.